gopalepic/Java-/OOPs/Readme.md

 ```

 ### 5. Encapsulation
-Encapsulation is the wrapping of data (variables) and code (methods) together as a single unit.
-It restricts direct access to some of the object's components.
+**Encapsulation** is the bundling of data and methods that operate on that data, restricting direct access to some components.

+- Use `private` for fields, and provide `public` getters/setters.

 ```java
 class Student {